Engelberg/instaparse/docs/Performance.md

 + If you have a reasonable grammar, even one that isn't expressed in "just the right way", it should still have solid performance.
 + Performance should degrade gracefully as you incorporate more ambiguity and heavy backtracking into the grammar.

 Roughly speaking, the goal is for instaparse to be performant in the same sense that Clojure is performant.
-Clojure is not quite as fast as languages like Java or C++, but we use it because it offers greater expressivity and flexibility with enough speed to be useful for a wide range of tasks.
+Clojure is not quite as fast as languages like Java or C++ and consumes considerably more memory, but we use it because it offers greater expressivity and flexibility with enough speed to be useful for a wide range of tasks.

 ## Specific optimizations

-There were a lot of specific algorithmic coding decisions that I made by benchmarking multiple alternatives and data structures.
+There were a lot of algorithmic coding decisions that I made by benchmarking multiple alternatives and data structures.
 I won't go into them all here.
 My aim in this section is to give you a sense for how I go about optimizing and what sorts of things I focus on.

 Here is the gist of my optimization process: I take a grammar, try it on increasingly large inputs, and track the running-time growth.
 If the growth is quadratic, I profile and investigate to try to track down the offending code and rework it into linear behavior.
 My goal is to ensure that as many grammars as possible have linear growth.